onetwothreebutter/iowa-climate-calendar/README.md

 This site was written quickly with no tests and little refactoring.
 Sorry!

 ##Installation
 Set up the site with your webserver and install Drupal.
-Change the Theme to Iowa Climate Calendar
+It should default to the Iowa Climate Calendar profile.
-* Date Views
-* Date Popup
-* HTML Emails
-* LoginToboggan

 ##License